 When you think of behaviorism, you may think of Pavlov’s dog.
 This experiment is one of the most famous experiments in the history of psychology.
 It is also some of the strongest evidence for theories that fall under the larger category of Stimulus Response (S-R) Theory.
 Stimulus Response Theories attempts to explain the ways that human beings behave.
 These theories, and behaviorism as a whole, are not the forefront of modern psychology.
 Still, they still serve as an important lesson about why we believe the things we believe about decision-making, behavior, and human nature.

-Before we dive into this example, let’s look at three concepts that Thorndike developed while explaining the Stimulus-Response Theory of Learning: Law of Effect, Law of Exercise, and Law of Readiness.)
+Let’s look at three concepts that Thorndike developed while explaining the Stimulus-Response Theory of Learning: Law of Effect, Law of Exercise, and Law of Readiness.

 Law of Effect

 Before Pavlov worked with dogs, Thorndike worked with cats.

 He would place them in a box.
 Outside the box was a scrap of fish.
 As the cats looked for ways to get to the fish, they would try to escape the box.
 Escaping was as easy as pulling a lever.
 When the cat pulled the lever, they were able to leave and enjoy the fish.